-For FY 2016, the Texas Lottery recorded \$3.72 billion in scratch ticket sales, an increase of more than \$234 million and the highest scratch ticket sales in Texas Lottery history.
-Draw sales concluded the fiscal year with \$1.35 billion in total sales, an increase of more than \$303 million that can mainly be attributed to the world record setting Powerball jackpot of \$1.6 billion in January 2016.
-Mega Millions also experienced a large jackpot in July 2016, \$540 million, also contributing to the successful draw game sales year.
+For FY 2017, the Texas Lottery recorded \$3.94 billion in scratch ticket sales, an increase of more than \$219 million and the highest scratch ticket sales in Texas Lottery history.
+Draw sales concluded the fiscal year with \$1.14 billion in total sales, a decrease of \$209.5 million that can mainly be attributed to the lack of large jackpots from both multijurisdictional games, Powerball and Mega Millions.

-Total product sales for FY 2016 set an all-time sales record of over \$5.06 billion, exceeding the sales record set in FY 2015 by more than \$537 million.
-This is the first time in the Texas Lottery's history that sales levels reached the \$5 billion mark.
+Even without the benefit of large jackpots, total product sales for FY 2017 set an all-time sales record of over \$5.077 billion, exceeding the sales record set the previous year in FY 2016 by \$10 million.
+This is the seventh consecutive year that the Texas Lottery has reached record sales.

-Texas Lottery FY 2016 Sales by Game
+Texas Lottery FY 2017 Sales by Game

-Fiscal Year Sales: \$5.07 Billion
+Fiscal Year Sales: \$5.08 Billion